 Brazilian Jiu-Jitsu (abbreviated as BJJ) is a martial art style based on ground fighting.
 Many people consider it a way of life and it is often referred to as “gentle art.”

-When you first begin training BJJ, you will discover that it includes various positions like the closed guard, mount, side control, and so on.
-As a jiu-jitsu practitioner, you have many submissions to choose from, like the armbar, triangle choke, etc.
+When you first begin training BJJ, you will discover that it includes various positions like the closed guard, mount, side control, etc. In addition, as a jiu-jitsu practitioner, you have many submissions, like the armbar, triangle choke, etc.

 Brazillian Jiu-Jitsu characterizes the essence of a weak person when confronted by a powerful one.
-It is a type of martial arts in which brute power is subdued by the intelligent application of a considerable number of BJJ techniques, which are available.
+It is a type of martial arts in which brute power is subdued by the intelligent application of many available BJJ techniques.

 Who Is Leandro Lo?